Updated November 19. 2025; December 6, 2025, Feb.3/26

 I’m already dead inside about this act of ignoring.
 (Dead inside means I don’t at all feel like ignoring)

-But I have to ignore anyway (if I want to be uncoordinated ).
+But I have to ignore anyway (if I want to get this decision out there: ( imagine the details and then match them ).

 Step 3

-If it’s a psr, such as I feel like leaping up from the table, or I go into my mind wandering as I start to move through my home, where I’ve bumped into almost everything , repeat Steps 1 to 3.
+If it’s a psr, such as I feel like leaping up from the table, or I go into my mind wandering as I start to move through my home, where I’ve bumped into almost everything, repeat Steps 1 and 2 until psr’s stop, or I decide to stop, or I run out of time and have to do something else.

 Example 3 Clumsy swallowing

 I’ve noticed this for a long time.
-But I never really thought about it as a psr..
-Now I see I don’t pay attention to it either.
+But I never really thought about it as a psr.
+Now I see I don’t pay attention to swallowing either.
 It happens about once a day when I drink something and then cough.
 Rarely, when I swallow a solid after chewing it not enough it will get stuck.
 Yes, I’ve had a few close calls.

 Step one